 The Cedar Rapids Parks and Recreation Department maintains walking trails throughout the park system as well as recreational trails in the city.
 The trails wind through wooded areas, shady parks, along streams, the Cedar River, and downtown Cedar Rapids.
 Most trails are surfaced with crushed limestone.
-The Cedar River Trail and Cedar Lake Loop Trail are asphalt and concrete and are kept open throughout the year.
+The Cedar Valley Nature Trail and Cedar Lake Loop Trail are asphalt and concrete and are kept open throughout the year.
 The crushed limestone trails are not cleared in the winter.

 In the winter, asphalt trails will be cleared of snow as soon as possible to maintain transportation routes.
 Trails will be cleared of weekend snow on the following Monday.
-The department also marks and grooms cross-country ski trails at Cherry Hill Park, Ellis Park Golf Course, Twin Pines Golf Course and the Sac and Fox Trail.

-- Download a printable bikeways map
+- Download the comprehensive trails map

 - Walking Trails in parks